craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Democratic Combine of Peoples/Factions/Hillkeep Loyalists.md

 *This page is a #stub .
 You can help by expanding it!*

-The Hillkeep Loyalists are loyal to the monarch of [[Darnt Hillkeep]].
+The Hillkeep Loyalists are loyal to the King of [[Darnt Hillkeep]].

-At the time of the [[The Assault of the Giant Decenters]], the Loyalists have taken much of Combine, and are lead by [[Baron Jammu]].
+At the time of the [[The Assault of the Giant Decenters]], the Loyalists hold a large Barony of Combine, and are lead by their King, [[Baron Jammu]].